International Fellowship of Christians and Jews

-The International Fellowship of Christians and Jews (also referred to as IFCJ or The Fellowship) is a philanthropic organization founded in 1983 by Yechiel Eckstein whose stated mission is to promote understanding and cooperation between Jews and Christians, and provide humanitarian aid for the people of Israel.
+The International Fellowship of Christians and Jews (also referred to as IFCJ or The Fellowship) is a pro-Israel philanthropic organization founded in 1983 by Yechiel Eckstein whose stated mission is to promote understanding and cooperation between Jews and Christians, and to provide humanitarian aid to the people of Israel.
 Since Eckstein's death in 2019, his daughter Yael Eckstein has served as The Fellowship's president and CEO.

 History

-As the national Co-director of Interreligious Affairs for the Anti-Defamation League in Chicago, Eckstein, an Orthodox rabbi, began to forge partnerships with evangelical Christians.
+Yechiel Eckstein, an Orthodox rabbi, began to forge partnerships with evangelical Christians as the national Co-director of Interreligious Affairs for the Anti-Defamation League (ADL) in Chicago.
 In 1983, he established the Holyland Fellowship of Christians and Jews to promote Jewish-Christian cooperation on projects for improving the safety and security of Jews in Israel and around the world.
 On September 1, 1991, the organization was renamed the International Fellowship of Christians and Jews.

 Per Haaretz, by 2012 the Fellowship collected over $100 million annually in donations for Israel, wherein half of the fund was spent in Israel, supporting soup kitchens, absorption centers, and bomb shelters renovation.
 At the same period of time, a quarter of the fund's donations were allocated for various Jewish aid programs.

-In 2003, Eckstein founded the International Fellowship of Christians and Jews of Canada; in 2006, La Fraternidad Internacional de Cristianos y Judíos; in 2012, the International Fellowship of Christians and Jews of Australia; and, also in 2012, a new Fellowship affiliate in South Korea.
+In 2003, Eckstein founded the International Fellowship of Christians and Jews of Canada; in 2006, La Fraternidad Internacional de Cristianos y Judíos; in 2012, the International Fellowship of Christians and Jews of Australia (later discontinued); and, also in 2012, a new Fellowship affiliate in South Korea.